 - Backlog — List tasks that can be completed during delays that don’t impact the whole project

 Once you’re done with the planning stage, you’re ready to roll with confidence.
-And while you’ve planned for various risks, you should still do your best to prevent those risks from actually coming to fruition, so you’ll want to be sure and watch for the potential trigger events you identified during planning, so you can avoid delays and other problems.
-Report every delay, especially at the beginning, so you can implement your workarounds if necessary, and also be better prepared for the next time you plan.
+While you’ve planned for various risks, still do your best to prevent those risks from actually coming to fruition.
+Be sure to watch for the potential trigger events you identified during planning.
+This can help you avoid delays and other problems.
+Report every delay, especially at the beginning, so you can implement your workarounds if necessary.
+You’ll also know better for the next time you plan.
 A few more tips:

 - Front-load your work — Concentrate the maximum effort at or near the start of the job.
 Planning to do most of the work toward the end — or allowing delays to create that lopsided situation — creates a “balloon payment” of tasks and puts your delivery date in jeopardy.